 We grab a hotel room near the station and head straight for Preseren Square.
 Almost a year ago I started my vlogging ‘career’ in Ljubljana.
 One of my first videos was filmed in front of the pink church in the square with the Triple Bridge in the background.
 It’s a weird feeling being back filming the same places.

-Spotting a wall of cheese we enter a small shop hoping to taste a few Slovenian cheeses.
+Spotting a wall of cheese we enter a small shop hoping to taste a few kinds of Slovenian cheese.
 It turns out they stock cheese from all over the world except Slovenia.
 We try a few anyway, Dutch gouda, English cheddar and an unusual cheese from Norway which tastes like caramel.

 We leave with far too much cheese.